rhizome-labs/icon-node-monitor/README.md

 # ICON Node Monitor

 ICON Node Monitor is a Python tool that can be used to monitor your ICON citizen or P-Rep node for downtime, specifically a non-incremental block height.
 To do this, ICON Node Monitor makes two requests to your node's API endpoint, and extracts the `block_height` number from the response.
-If the block height of both requests are the equal, an alert is sent to Slack.
+If the block height of both requests are equal, an alert is sent to Slack.

 In most cases, ICON Node Monitor's method of determining if a node is operational is more reliable than simply checking the node's HTTP response code.